sanyuered/WeChat-MiniProgram-WebAR/README.md

+There is a Chinese readme.
+Please visit https://zhuanlan.zhihu.com/p/72617098.

 # Introduction of WeChat MiniProgram Web AR

 This is a WeChat Web AR Demo.
 On July 5, 2019, WeChat miniprogram supports AR.
 It has been added a new API named "CameraFrameListener".